-With a heavy heart, yet with that confidence in an overruling Providence which never forsakes a good and brave man, Peveril betook himself to his lowly place of repose.
+With a heavy heart, yet with that confidence in a overruling Providence which never forsakes a good and brave man, Peveril betook himself to his lowly place of repose.

-CHAPTER VIII.
+CHAPTER II.

-The course of human life is changeful still, As is the fickle wind and wandering rill; Or, like the light dance which the wild breeze weaves Amidst the faded race of fallen leaves; Which now its breath bears down, now tosses high, Beats to the carth, or wafts to middle sky.
-Such, and so varied, the precarious play of fate with man, frail tenant of a day.

-znanymous.
+The course of human life is changeful still,

+As is the fickle wind and wandering rill;

+Or, like the light dance which the wild breeze weaves

+Amidst the faded race of fallen leaves;

+Which now its breath bears down, now tosses high,

+Beats to the earth, or wafts to middle sky.

+Such, and so varied, the precerious play

+Of fate with man, frail tenant of a day.

+Anonymous.

-WHILET, overcome with fatigue, and worn out by anxiety, Julian Peveril slumbered as a prisoner in the house of his hereditary enemy, Fortune was preparing his release by one of those sudden frolics with which she loves to confound the calculations and expectancies of humanity; and as she fixes on strange agents for such purposes, she condescended to employ, on the present occasion, no less a personage than Mistress Deborah Debbitch.
+Whilst, overcome with fatigue, and worn out by auxiety, Julian Peveril slumbered as a prisoner in the house of his hereditary enemy, Fortune was preparing his release by one of those sudden frolics with which she loves to confound the calculations and expectancies of humanity; and as she fixes on strange agents for such purposes, she condescended to employ, on the present occasion, no less a personage than Mistress Deborah Debbitch.